Rsheng0221/Rsheng0221/README.md

 ## 🌟 Philosophy

-> Clean code.
-Clear logic.
-Real functionality.
+> Build with logic.
+Design with purpose.
+Deliver with quality.

-I build things that work — and work well.
+I value clarity, efficiency, and real-world usability in everything I create.

 ---